 In addition, most assisted living communities use one of the three following billing models:

 - Anything everything else residents need or is required by state law

 Tip: Remember that the definition of “inclusive" can vary by community.
 For example, if your loved one needs incontinence services or medication management, ensure those services are included in the inclusive model you choose, or it may add an extra cost.

 The levels-of-care billing model typically includes:

-Tip: This model is not a good match for those who need memory care services.
-Someone who needs memory care will see more benefits with a more comprehensive and flexible model, where staff attention and services can be adjusted as needed.
+Tip: This model is often not a good match for those who need memory care services.
+Someone who needs memory care will receive more benefits with a more comprehensive and flexible model, where staff attention and services can be adjusted as needed.

 While you’re thinking about what it’s going to cost today, also think of future senior living costs.
-We can’t stress enough that it’s important to ensure a continuum of care for people with chronic or progressive conditions.
+We can’t stress enough how essential a continuum of care is for people with chronic or progressive conditions.

-Make sure you create a plan where your loved one can age in place, no matter what the coming years bring.
+Work to create a plan where your loved one can age in place, no matter what the coming years bring.
 This is especially important with memory care.
-Wherever you choose, make sure they have memory care services that will flex and grow with your loved one’s needs.
-Talk to the community representatives about future planning to ensure your loved one can age in place.
+Wherever you choose, make sure they have memory care services that will accommodate your loved one’s changing needs.
+Talk to community representatives about future planning to discuss your loved one’s options for aging in place.

-Is it time to talk to your loved one about their needs and desires when it comes to this next stage of their life?
-If you’re reading this, it means you’ve been thinking about it a lot, and that it’s probably time.
+Is it time to talk to your loved one about their needs and desires when it comes to the next stage of life?
+Luckily, you now have the information you need to participate in a productive and compassionate conversation regarding their assisted living options.